-The east wind was known as Marangai, also meaning a storm, or bad weather.
-However, in some districts, marangai meant the north wind.
-It is likely that its meaning depended on the quarter from which bad weather tended to come in that district.
-Similarly, ori meant wind from a bad quarter and could be north-west, or north-east to south-east, depending on the locality.
+The east wind is known as marangai, also meaning a storm, or bad weather.
+However, in some districts, marangai means the north wind.
+It is likely that its meaning depended on the quarter from which bad weather tends to come in that district.
+Similarly, ori meant wind from a bad quarter, which could be north-west, or north-east to south-east, depending on the locality.

 Local wind names

 - Ōkiwa is the wind that blows down the Whakatāne valley.

 - Pāwhare is the north-north-east wind in Hawke’s Bay.

 - In Taranaki, pieke is the east wind with rain.

 - To Ngāi Tahu, Rakamaomao is the group of winds that blow from the south and north.
 Te Pūnui o Te Toka is the southerly and Rakamaomao’s child Tiu is the northerly.